Crux to cease publication – for now

 In recent months we have made some progress with Government.
 Minister Paul Goldsmith has agreed to look at diverting the huge amount spent by local government on potentially ineffective advertising to a central fund to support independent local journalism.
 He has told Crux and ministry officials that he believes we could do a better job than the Auditor General in holding local councils to account.
 We agree.

-Under Secretary Jenny Marcroft has also been asked by Minister Goldsmith to undertake an urgent review of regional media, including a comprehensive examination of council advertising.
+Under Secretary Jenny Marcroft has also been asked by Minister Goldsmith to undertake a review of regional media, including a comprehensive examination of council advertising.

 The Queenstown Writers Festival media panel - November 2.
 From left: Craig Hoyle (Sunday Star Times editor), Paddy Gower (Stuff) and Peter Newport (Crux).